 - No need to make calls or send lengthy messages to convey your feelings.

-- Snippets and attractive illustrations with ready-to-use emoji for all occasion make it a piece-of-cake affair.
+- Snippets and attractive illustrations with ready-to-use emoji for all occasions make it a piece-of-cake affair.

 - Moreover, it gives the relaxed feeling of privacy for all your group or personal chat.